-- Our experts gave the $16 Kmart stainless-steel non-stick frypan one of the top scores in our recent review of frypans from leading brands Tefal, Scanpan, Jamie Oliver and more
+- Our experts gave the $18 Kmart frypan one of the top scores in our test, which also reviewed leading brands such as Tefal, Scanpan, Jamie Oliver, Le Creuset and more

-- Premium brands also performed well in our tests, while another Kmart frypan performed poorly.
+- Premium brands also performed well in our tests, while two other Kmart frypans performed poorly.
 Our experts recommend checking our reviews before you buy

 - The best type of frypan for you will depend on your personal preference and what you'll be using it for

 A good frypan is a must for every cook's kitchen, for everything from scrambling eggs to cooking a golden batch of pancakes or searing a steak.
 You might be using it every day, so it's important to find one that you love to cook with and that will last the distance.